ZekeH43/Project-2/README.md

 ### Purpose of the Analysis

-The primary objective of this analysis is to read in credit card transactions and train our machine learning model to more accuratly predict credit card fraud.
+The primary objective of this analysis is to read in credit card transactions and train our machine learning model to more accurately predict credit card fraud.
 We aim to leverage machine learning models to predict when a charge is fraud based on financial information in the provided dataset.

 ### Financial Information and Prediction Target